-Pursuant to Sections 196, 197, 198 and all other applicable provisions of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force), the remuneration payable to Dr. Sunil Gupta (DIN 00012572) is now being submitted to the Members for their approval by way of Special Resolutions.
+Pursuant to Sections 196, 197, 198, 203 and all other applicable provisions of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force) and SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015, the reappointment of Dr. Sunil Gupta (DIN 00012572) as Managing Director of the Company is now being placed before the Members for their approval by way of Special Resolutions.